 The video channel is a different animal.
 Obviously, a webcam will work fine for small groups and singles.
 Large bands and theater performances will need a bigger stick.
 You can still keep it relatively cheap by using a two channel video mixer such as Roland’s V-02HD and those cameras you have in a drawer because of smartphones.
 For roughly the same price, you can install a Hollywood ready video card in your PC and use the OBS to run it.
 At this point, you have a stream from camera to audience as good as it gets.

 Once you have all this stuff hooked up be sure to test in a live environment.
-Professional musicians know to keep their fingers of the dials and widgets during a performance and let crew handle the levels.
+Professional musicians know to keep their fingers off the dials and widgets during a performance and let crew handle the levels.
 Transient spikes that cause a little distortion will ZAP the stream.
-Pushing the redline in a digital environment is a no-no. Remember, digital logic is yes or no. there is no maybe.
+Pushing the red-line in a digital environment is a no-no. Remember, digital logic is yes or no. there is no maybe.
 However, you will eventually get used to the way all these elements work together.

 And here is the best part…